OlGe404/gitops-setup/README.md

 You can then bootstrap the gitops setup as described in the #Bootstrapping section.
 The make target(s) and applicationset conf will work out-of-the-box with more than one environment and generate/create argocd applications automatically for each environment.

+# Template a specific app
+To generate the templates for all apps, run `make`.
+To generate the templates for a specific app, run `SELECTOR="<key>=<value> make`.
+The key/values can be found by inspecting the "labels" for the releases in the helmfiles.